Mr. Bojangles (song): Notable recordings

 The song was first recorded by popular Austin performer Allen Wayne Damron during a live performance at the Chequered Flag folk club in Austin in 1967.
 Jerry Jeff Walker recorded his single version (with Bobby Woods, Charlie Freeman, Sandy Rhodes, Tommy McClure, Sammy Creason, and a string orchestra) at Phillips Recording in Memphis, Tennessee, on June 7, 1968, and it was released by Atco Records on June 20.

 Other versions were also recorded, including those by Frankie Laine and Harry Belafonte.
 Bob Dylan recorded the song in 1970 while working on his New Morning album, but his version was not released until it was included on the album Dylan in 1973.
 Other artists who covered "Mr. Bojangles" include Harry Nilsson on his album Harry, and Neil Diamond on his album Touching You, Touching Me, both released in 1969.
-John Denver recorded the song and released it on his 1970 album Whose Garden Was This?, and Robbie Williams covered it in 2001 on Swing When You're Winning.
+John Denver recorded the song and released it on his 1970 album Whose Garden Was This?, Nina Simone covered it on her 1971 cover album Here Comes The Sun, Robbie Williams covered it in 2001 on Swing When You're Winning, and John Holt covered it in 1973 on 1000 Volts of Holt.